-When the Credit Bureau Won't Fix Your Credit Report Error
+What to Do When the Credit Bureau Won't Fix an Error on Your Report

 When you find an error on your credit report, the Fair Credit Reporting Act gives you the right to clear up that error by disputing with the bureau that provided the report.
 You can dispute credit report errors via phone, online, or by mail.
 Disputing by mail gives you a paper trail that will come in handy if you need to later sue the credit bureau.

 Once the bureau receives your dispute, they’re required to investigate your dispute and remove the error from your credit report if it is determined that the information being disputed is indeed inaccurate.

 Unfortunately, the dispute process doesn’t always work, even when the information you’ve disputed is a real error.
 According to a study released by the Federal Trade Commission in January 2015, 121 of 1001 survey participants had an unresolved dispute with a credit bureau.

 Thirty-one percent (31%) of those with an unresolved dispute simply accepted the credit bureau’s decision and accepted the original information as correct.
 However, close to 70% of those believed the disputed information was inaccurate.